Efficient Straggler Replication in Large-scale Parallel Computing: Problem Formulation

 \subsection{Notation}

-First, we define some notation used in this paper.
 Lower-case letters (\eg, $x$) denote a particular value of the corresponding random variable, which is denoted in upper-case letters (\eg, $X$).
-We denote the cumulative distribution function (CDF) of $X$ by $F_X(x)$.
-Its complement, the tail distribution is denoted by
+We denote the cumulative distribution function (\cdfunc) of $X$ by $F_X(x)$.
+Its complement, the tail distribution is denoted by $\brF_X(x) \defeq 1 - F_X(x)$.

-which may be more convenient to use than the \cdfunc\ sometimes.
 We denote the upper end point of $F_X$ by

 For \iid\ random variables $X_1, X_2, \cdots, X_n$, we define $X_{j:n}$ as the $j$-th order statistic, \ie, the $j$-th smallest of the $n$ random variables.